 - and we looked really closely at the glucose molecule

 We used Botany: Plants, Cells and Photosynthesis (affiliate link) by April Terrazas as our main book this week (though we also read a book from the library and a short section from our science text).
 Her book explains terms like xylem and phloem in a way that the kids really understood!

 I also made the kids a few notebook pages on photosynthesis, which I will share with you below.
 We followed our cell unit with a discussion of how photosynthesis works.
-These notebook pages are currently free to download.
-Hope you find these useful!

 To make sure the kids really understood how/why plants use carbon dioxide and water molecules to make glucose and oxygen, we brought out our chemistry kit.
 We used the Molymod Organic Chemistry Molecular Model. (affiliate link).
 Check out the photo below.
 [There are a number of different sets with different numbers of pieces.
 You should look around and decide what’s best for your family.]